jrgentry20/portfolio/README.md

 # Bettering Myself to Better the World

+## About Me!
+Hi, I'm Jerry!
+I am a science educator with a background in both classroom and outdoor education currently making a change to data analytics.
+I love education and so much about it and am excited to bring my passion for that into the data field!

+Over the past year I have been learning new skills to help me with this change and I am excited to keep learning more!
+So far, I have focused on Excel, SQL, Python, Tableau, and R. It has been a journey but I have loved it and all the problem solving that comes with learning new skills.

+I have a variety of other work experiences that have helped with this transition as well.
+In the past 11 years I have also managed a warehouse in a shipping and receiving role, done field work for a wetland research lab, and led canopy tours in the tops of Redwood trees!
+While my adventure through life hasn't been as linear as I would have guessed when I was younger, I wouldn't trade it and I know it has made me a better, more well rounded person.

+When I'm not working I am most likely out on the trails somewhere in the PNW, watching the latest movie, singing a Broadway tune, or dreaming up a trip to somewhere!
+My wife and I love to do all those together and she is my rock, has the best jokes, and makes amazing bread!

+I'm excited for my journey into data analytics and am ready to put in the work wherever I land!
+More than anything, I'm excited for the connections I will make and the community I will get to be a part of!

 ## Skills
 - Technical Skills: Excel, SQL, Tableau, R, Python, AI Prompting, PowerPoint/Slides
 - Soft Skills: Interpersonal Communication, Presentation, Detail-Oriented